davide-marchiori/k-alpha/README.md

 ### Data Structure

-Consider a scenario with 5 items, 3 coders, and 2 categories represented by the values ‘1’  and ‘2’ (nominal data).​ The data file should comprise 5 rows (one for each item) and 3 columns (one for each coder).
-The cell values denote the codes assigned.
+Consider a scenario with 5 items, 3 raters, and 2 categories represented by the values ‘1’  and ‘2’ (nominal data).​ The data file should comprise 5 rows (one for each item) and 3 columns (one for each rater).
+The cell values denote the rates assigned.
 An example representation is as follows:

     1,1,1